Biings/biings-ds/docs/dropdown.md

 <hr class="is-visible is-size-1">

-<h2 class="title is-3 is-family-sans-serif">Use a custom icon</h2>
+<h2 class="title is-3 is-family-sans-serif">Custom icon</h2>

-Use `is-iconless` if you want to use your own icon in the dropdown button.
+Use `is-iconless` if you want to remove the default arrow icon and replace it with your own (or not).

 <hr>